lammps/lammps/doc/src/reset_mol_ids.rst

 For purposes of this operation, molecules are identified by the bond topology of the system, not by the current molecule IDs.
-A molecule is a set of atoms, each is which is bonded to one or more atoms in the set.
+A molecule is a set of atoms, each of which is bonded to one or more atoms in the set.
 If an atom is not bonded to any other atom, it becomes its own 1-atom molecule.
 Once new molecules are identified, this command will overwrite the current molecule ID for each atom with a new ID.